 This is what I call a "flow state," and it's a great way to test whether or not you're doing something that aligns with your core values.
 Flow happens when you're so focused on something that the rest of the world disappears, and you're left with nothing but a sense of fulfillment.

 When you're really in your flow state, it can be easy to lose track of time.
 You might not even notice when someone interrupts you or asks what time it is.
 When this happens, it's usually because you've found something that really speaks to who you are and what matters most to you—and that's why it feels so good.

 When was a time that you felt 'at your best' or running at peak performance?

-When we are at our best, we are able to produce results and see the fruits of our labor.
-When we feel like we're running at peak performance, we're able to make a positive impact and achieve the things that matter most to us in life.
+When we are at our best, we can produce results and see the fruits of our labor.
+When we feel like we're running at peak performance, we can make a positive impact and achieve the things that matter most to us in life.